robertduplock/scifibooks.club/content/en/reviews/star-trek-deep-space-9-revenant-book-review.md

 Someone online posted that reading this book was, “\[…\] like getting a big warm hug from the DS9 crew.”
 That’s high praise.
 Perhaps if I were a bigger DS9 fan, I could feel the same.
 But I still had a great time reading the book, and I commend White for an excellent Trek debut.

 What did you think of Star Trek: Deep Space 9: Revenant?
-Let me know in the comment below.
+Let me know in the comments below.
 And if you enjoyed this review, please share it!